 Stephanie manages an online service provider’s responses to government requests for information, including search warrants, pen register trap & trace orders, and Title III electronic surveillance orders.
 She helps firm clients prepare for, and she manages all aspects of, the inevitable data breach, whether resulting from the ubiquitous stolen laptop, phishing scams, the hacking of servers, or otherwise.

-Stephanie was accepted as a member of the 2016 Hipower program, a network of select women professionals who are considered at the top of their fields.
+Stephanie is a member of Hipower, a network of select women professionals who are considered at the top of their fields.
 Stephanie was named a “Northern California Super Lawyer” from 2009-2019.
 Each year, no more than five percent of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.

 - Intellectual Property